 Originally introduced in 1981, the R&D Tax Credit is a general business tax credit under Internal Revenue Code section 41 for companies that incur research and development (R&D) costs in the United States.
 The research tax credit remains a valuable source of support to businesses that conduct qualified research and development.
 Let our team show you just how easy it is to start saving today.
 Our team has a 100% success rate when defending a client against an IRS Audit – giving peace of mind to innovators across the United States.

-We utilize unmatched engineering and tax expertise – allowing clients to have a full coat of armor throughout the entire R&D Tax Credit process.
+We utilize unmatched engineering and tax expertise – allowing clients to have a full protection under the law throughout the entire R&D Tax Credit process.
 Our mission is to allow American innovators to make more money, reduce their tax bill and ultimately help fuel the American economy.

 Not just for Fortune 500 companies anymore.